apache/hudi/website/docs/sql_dml.md

 ```

 :::note
-For a Primary keyed Hudi table, the join condition in `Merge Into` is expected to contain the primary keys of the table.
+For a Hudi table with user configured primary keys, the join condition in `Merge Into` is expected to contain the primary keys of the table.
-For a Keyless table, the join condition in MIT can be on any arbitrary data columns.
+For a Table where Hudi auto generates primary keys, the join condition in MIT can be on any arbitrary data columns.
 :::

 ## Delete data

 **Syntax**
 ```sql